SeldonIO/alibi/doc/source/overview/high_level.md

 ### Global and Local Insights

-Insights can be categorised into two categories &mdash; Local and global.
+Insights can be categorised into two categories &mdash; local and global.
 Intuitively, a local insight says something about a single prediction that a model makes.
 For example, given an image classified as a cat by a model, a local insight might give the set of features (pixels) that need to stay the same for that image to remain classified as a cat.